 Learn more about the Women & Gender Collaborative, how it connects to other campus groups working on gender-related efforts, and ways to get involved.
 Discussions can focus on specific programs offered through the Women & Gender Collaborative, including professional and leadership development opportunities for employees, and which resources are available to develop foundational knowledge about gender, equity, feminism, and intersectionality.

 This 4-part training series is designed for faculty looking for pedagogical frameworks and strategies to make their classroom more inclusive.
 Minimum 8 hours.

 Recruitment, Hiring, Retention, and Promotion of Diverse Faculty and Staff

 University leaders know well the importance of a diverse unit to enhance efficiency and creativity.
 Yet, efforts to increase recruitment and retention of diverse individuals within units has often had lukewarm results.
 This session will highlight best practices to enhance efforts and broaden capacity.
 Participants will walk away with practical next steps that can be implemented immediately.

 This training discusses the significance of the 5 Principles of Community and empowers each member of the CSU community to uphold these principles when engaging with one another and acting on behalf of the University.
 Minimum 1 hour.

 Managing Hot Button Moments in the Classroom

-This training helps participants develop skills for engaging around sensitive topics in the classroom.
+This training helps participants develop skills for managing conflict in the classroom and navigating hot button moments.
 Minimum 3 hours.